 A key part of the sustainability policy framework is engaging with investment managers, encouraging positive changes to their policies and monitoring progress.
-We engage with all investment managers on the issues highlighted and we detail any changes to their sustainable investment capabilities as a result of this engagement in a progress report.
+We engage with all investment managers on the issues highlighted in our Sustainability Integration Assessments and we detail to clients any changes to their sustainable investment capabilities as a result of this engagement.
 We recommend ongoing monitoring of all our clients' appointed investment managers and that our clients' sustainability policies are reviewed at least annually.
 This is in line with recommendations from the DWP, who advise that investors regularly receive training, review their sustainability policy and review their investment managers' approach to managing sustainability-related risks on an ongoing basis.